ultraq/jaxb-utilities/README.md

 XML will wrap the element you've annotated in a CDATA section:

 	<fieldToUseCDATA><![CDATA[
-		I'm an element containing <html> content, but it <i>won't</i> get escaped because this is a CDATA section ]]></fieldToUseCDATA>
+	  I'm an element containing <html> content, but I <i>won't</i> get escaped because this is a CDATA section ]]></fieldToUseCDATA>